Orange-OpenSource/hurl/docs/request.md

 count: 100
 ```

-If there are any parameters in the url, the resulted request will have both parameters.
+If there are any parameters in the URL, the resulted request will have both parameters.

 ### Form parameters